 But what is practice?
 At a basic level, practice is twofold: revisiting the work covered in the lesson, and preparing for the work to be covered in the next lesson.
 Depending on the instrument, practice may include exercises, technical work, scales, pieces, listening, composing, improvising, theory, writing etc. Playing isn’t always practice, but equally, practice isn’t always playing.

 Before you or your child leaves the lesson, you or they need to know exactly what it is they’re going to practise.
 Some teachers write this in a notebook, others e-mail details after the lesson (I use a combination of both).
 The instructions must be specific too; it’s not enough to just go home with a list of pieces and their page numbers.
-Pupils also need to know how to practise effectively, and we’ll be looking at this in the next blog post; don’t forget to follow on Facebook or Twitter to catch this when it comes out.
+Pupils also need to know how to practise effectively.